irskep/irskep.github.com/content/pages/open-source.md

   working with Hadoop as measured by Github stars.
 * [Literally Canvas](http://literallycanvas.com) is an extensible HTML5
   drawing widget.
 I'm trying to bring in-browser doodling to the masses in terms of both developers and users.
+It's the first thing I've started that's become reasonably popular.
 * [Tron](http://github.com/Yelp/tron) is a centralized system for managing periodic batch processes and services across a cluster.
 I maintained Tron for a while at Yelp and wrote much of the documentation.